 But while whites are certainly a conspicuous presence within the tourist sector, the bulk of the workers – at all levels – are black.
 Despite Zimbabwe’s many problems, its educational system still functions better than most in Africa, English is universally spoken and, with unemployment so high (by many accounts 80 percent of the population is not in formal work), there’s no shortage of skilled workers.

 You can easily see why tourists are returning.
 Zimbabwe is beautiful and the country is actually far safer than many of its neighbours.
 Perhaps because there are still so few visitors, foreigners are made to feel extremely welcome, their presence an economic boon as well as breaking locals’ feeling of isolation.

 There are genuinely no fears of terrorist actions (in contrast, sadly, to Kenya) and although it’s hard to ignore the harsh economic conditions, poverty has not resulted in “no-go areas” (of the kind found in pretty-well all South African cities).

 During our time in Zimbabwe, we wandered on foot through city centres, got lost driving through high-density townships, and drove along main highways, as well as roads in rural backwaters, without even the remotest sense of danger.

-Yes, negotiating with police seeking to impose “fines” for real or imagined traffic violations became tiresome, but otherwise when people processed our presence there were waves and smiles.
+Yes, negotiating with police who were seeking to impose “fines” for real or imagined traffic violations became tiresome, but otherwise when people processed our presence there were waves and smiles.
 (The most ridiculous excuse for being stopped was a faint coating of dust on our car’s tailgate.
 Only once did I feel uneasy: two seriously unpleasant policemen pulled beside me in an unmarked car in central Masvingo for not halting at a stop sign.
-This might have been reasonable, other than the fact the sign had, the police acknowledged, long since vanished.)
+This might have been reasonable, other than the fact the sign had, the police acknowledged, long since been stolen.)